2017 Davao City mall fire: Fire

 The fire started on the morning of Saturday, December 23, 2017.
 The Bureau of Fire Protection (BFP) reported that the fire started at around 9:30 a.m.
 PST (UTC+8).
-NCCC marketing manager Janna Abdullah Mutalib said that the fire started at the mall's third floor where the textiles (which were the materials that are flammable and cause the fire to get worse), school supplies and furniture were sold.
+NCCC marketing manager Janna Abdullah Mutalib said that the fire started at the mall's third floor where the textiles (which were the materials that are flammable and caused the fire to worsen), school supplies and furniture were sold.
 At that time, the establishments were still closed to the public, except for the grocery store and the SSI office (located at the fourth floor, above where the fire started).
 The BFP's regional office in Davao received a radio call at 10:05 a.m.
 PST with the first units arriving at the scene six minutes later and at the same time, some parts of the mall began to fall apart (eventually, the logo of the mall was burned as well) due to the intense heat of the fire.
 At least six people rescued were treated at the Southern Philippines Medical Center for unspecified injuries.
 By 5 p.m.
 PST, the fire disseminated to other parts of the mall.
 About two hours later, parts of the floor began to collapse due to the severity of the fire.

 BFP director for Southern Mindanao, Wilberto Kwan Tiu, who was the ground commander for the fire incident, said that 31 fire engines in total were deployed.
 He said that firefighters could not destroy parts of the building as it would have agitated the flames due to oxygen combustion.
 Instead, a fire protection engineering process called horizontal ventilation was used to allow the smoke to escape horizontally without extremely damaging the building.
 This allowed firefighters and other responders to slowly enter the building.
 Firefighters who had attempted to enter the building were forced to retreat as temperatures reached between 500 and 700 °C, which was enough to liquefy equipment and gears.